Opposition to land sales

 War in south Taranaki

 In 1859 a section of Ngā Rauru agreed to sell the Waitōtara block to the government.
 Although there was considerable opposition from other members of the tribe, the sale was pushed through in 1863.
-That year, war broke out again in Taranaki and continued until 1867.
+War broke out again in Taranaki and continued until 1867.
 Government troops fought a ‘scorched earth’ campaign, destroying villages and cultivations.
 Ngā Rauru suffered the loss of many lives and a great deal of property.
 In 1865, over 150,000 acres (60,700 hectares) of their territory was confiscated.

 Ngā Rauru participated in the passive resistance movement of the spiritual and political leaders Te Whiti-o-Rongomai and Tohu Kākahi, centred at Parihaka in central Taranaki.
-This movement protested against settlement of confiscated land by peaceful methods.
+This movement protested against the settlement of confiscated land by peaceful methods.
 Ngā Rauru people were among those expelled from Parihaka by government troops in 1881, and some were taken prisoner and sent to the South Island.

 During the 1880s there were attempts to compensate Taranaki tribes, including Ngā Rauru, for their losses, and some land was returned.
 However, such land was under the control of the Public Trustee.
 Collective title customary to Māori was ignored, and returned land was sold or farmed by settlers under perpetually renewable leases.
-The Sim Commission of 1926–27 provided some compensation, but this was not seen by the tribe as adequate.
+The Sim Commission of 1926–27 resulted in some compensation, but this was not seen by the tribe as adequate.

 Political and religious movements: Rātana and Te Māramatanga